-Expats should also note that customs clearance in Angola is complicated and if shipping a large number of goods to Angola it's best to hire an international clearing agent.
-Goods should also be comprehensively insured, though it's best to go with an external insurance company rather than any in-house one.
+Expats should also note that customs clearance in Angola is complicated and if shipping a large number of goods to Angola, it's best to hire an international clearing agent.
+Goods should also be comprehensively insured, though it's best to go with an external insurance company rather than with the removals company's insurance option.

 Furnishings in Angola

 Both furnished and unfurnished accommodation can be found in Luanda, the city where most expats tend to be based.
 Expats staying in the country only for a short while should consider renting furnished accommodation rather than bearing the cost of shipping their things to Angola and back home again.
 New arrivals who do wish to buy some furniture can find some great bargains from fellow expats selling off their own furnishings in Angola before leaving the country at the end of their assignment.